-- EESC’s primary web responsibility is initial development of the CMS, ongoing improvements and features, and security and maintenance of the CMS.
-EESC will lead collaborative development of a customer-focused web strategy based on content, not building individual sites.
+- Extension Communication’s primary web responsibility is initial development of the CMS, ongoing improvements and features, and security and maintenance of the CMS.
+Extension Communications will facilitate collaborative development of a customer-focused web strategy based on content, not building individual sites.

-- Extension faculty and staff won’t be responsible for “updating a website” or “webpage.”
-Extension faculty and staff will be responsible for adding/editing content in the CMS.
+- Extension faculty and staff won’t be responsible for “updating a website”.
+Extension faculty and staff will be responsible for planning, writing, reviewing, adding, maintaining and assessing content in the CMS.